 \subsection{Evaluation Metrics}

 We report results on six metrics: two to directly evaluate our ability to prime and reach, two to evaluate the body pose at the goal, and two to evaluate the entire generated motion.

 \textbf{(1) Prime Success}.
-This is evaluating whether the generated motion is priming the object.
-Importantly, we wish to evaluate if the object is primed at roughly the same time in the synthesised motion compared to the ground-truth motion, allowing some error in the metric.
-Specifically, we calculate the angular error between the head forward vector of predicted motion $(\mathbf{H})$ and actual gaze of ground truth motion $(\mathbf{\hat{H}})$ at frame $(t_p)$ as follows:
+This is evaluating whether the generated motion is priming the target location before reaching it.
+Specifically, within a \textit{generous} temporal window around the ground truth priming time $t_p$, we evaluate if the predicted motion exhibits intentional priming behaviour.
+While the generated motion can prime the object at a different time than the ground-truth, priming should happen well before reaching, not too far from the priming time.
+The intentional priming behaviour requires moving one's gaze to look at the object, then attending to it.
+We formulate this as follows: 1) the head forward vector of the prediction motion ($\mathbf{\hat{H}}$) intersects the target location $o_{\text{3D}}$ within a proximity threshold for a minimum duration, and 2) the angular velocity of the head forward vector decelerates into the target location, signifying intentional priming from elsewhere.
+The reach metric per sequence is calculated as follows: